BonfaceKilz/AVR-Playground/README.md

-# AVR-Playground
+# Introduction
-This repo contains source-code for some AVR projects that I have been working on.
+This is a play ground.
+This repo contains some very random things that regard AVR.
+This is just some ninja fooling around with electronics :).
+Schematics are included.